spatialnous/salatest/docs/building.md

 ## Using an IDE

-As depthmapX uses cmake as build toolchain, any IDE that supports cmake should be usable.
+As depthmap uses cmake as build toolchain, any IDE that supports cmake should be usable.